STRsplit/gif-me-duration/README.md

 // Require or import the package (name it anything you'd like) wherever you'd like to use it: const gifDurations = require('gif-me-duration');

-// Function takes in an array of gif urls let gifUrls = [ 'http://media2.giphy.com/media/FiGiRei2ICzzG/200.gif', 'http://media0.giphy.com/media/feqkVgjJpYtjy/200.gif'
+// Function takes in a single url or array of gif urls let gifUrls = [ 'http://media2.giphy.com/media/FiGiRei2ICzzG/200.gif', 'http://media0.giphy.com/media/feqkVgjJpYtjy/200.gif'